dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 Depending on the values of `a` and `b`, the execution will jump to `print('Computer says no')` or `print('Computer says yes')`.

-You can check for multiple conditions with the `elif`.
+You can check for multiple conditions by adding extra checks using `elif`.

 ```python
 if a > b: